maria-pro/networkAnalysis/README.md

 # networkAnalysis

-Questions: Do we assume knowledge of R/Rstudio?
+Questions: Do we assume knowledge of R/Rstudio? yes
 Do we stick with RStudio? or RStudio Cloud? or Google Colab?
+RStudio desktop with RStudio cloud option

-Theory presentation: RMarkdown?
-Xaringan slides?
+Theory presentation: Xaringan slides?

-Practical questions: separate document (e.g. RMarkdown?) ? include in the lecture slides?
+Practical questions: separate document in RMarkdown

 **Time available**: 3 hrs over 2 days